 - Promo emails you can send to your followers

-I highly recommend every author sign up and use it for at least the free level.
+I can no longer recommend every author sign up as Booksprout removed their free level.
+If you feel like trying it at the expense, you can.
 It’s not too difficult to use, it keeps track and will remind the readers to input their review, and you can block anyone who proves to be a problem.

 But, beware.
 There are scammers on Booksprout (where aren’t there scammers?)
 They will email you and claim they don’t understand how to download books off of Booksprout.
 Do not under any circumstances send them an ebook, they’re just going to turn around ahd pirate it.